Benezivas/algobattle/docs/problems/problem_parts.md

 *value* is of the expected form.
 This is where a parser has to come into play.
 Luckily, we build heavily on the [pydantic](https://docs.pydantic.dev/latest/) python library to do this job for us.
-As a small example, we could parse the two aformentioned keys as follows:
+As a small example, we could parse the two aforementioned keys as follows:

 ```python
 class Instance(InstanceModel):